Acleppe/dating_data/README.md

 Kids                    | Binary      | Yes, No
 Second Date?            | Binary      | Yes, No
 Did I Like This Person? | Binary      | Yes, No
+Could We Be Friends?    | Binary      | Yes, No

 <sub> __Table 1:__ The variables I assigned to each person in the database.</sub>